Goal tracking methods compared: most people pick the wrong one for their goal type

 Why does combining methods work better than picking one?

 Most goals benefit from layering two methods rather than committing to a single framework.
-Process goals dominate the effectiveness data in Williamson, Swann, and colleagues’ meta-analysis [1], but they lack the motivational pull of visible milestones.
+Process goals dominate the effectiveness data in Williamson, Swann, and colleagues’ meta-analysis of sport settings [1], but they lack the motivational pull of visible milestones.
 And Kivetz, Urminsky, and Zheng’s goal gradient research shows that perceived proximity to completion drives effort [2].

 So the practical move is to track the process daily (the actions you control) and mark milestones monthly (the progress you can see).
 The process layer keeps you moving.
 The milestone layer keeps you oriented.